 The pricing for RTD cocktails does vary, however, and there are two primary price tiers:

 RTDs are convenient but set your expectations accordingly.
-With the exception of the Proof Cocktail Co.
-Mai Tai and Small Hand Cocktails, none of these will be confused with fresh Mai Tais made from scratch.
-But that’s not really the point of the RTD cocktail anyway.
+Most of these will not be confused with fresh Mai Tais made from scratch, though we’re seeing better options than in year’s past if you know where to look.
+But that’s not really the point of the RTD cocktail though.
 What you’re looking for is something good from the convenient delivery mechanism.

 Lower Proof: Trader Vic’s is Recommended

-Meanwhile, there’s another Trader Vic’s branded cocktail that’s been available in Hawaii for many years and seemingly newly introduced in Florida in late 2022 with a new label.
+This Trader Vic’s branded Mai Tai cocktail has been available in Hawaii for many years and is available in some other states, now issued with a new label.
 This was actually really tasty and pleasant.
 It is made with rum and orange liqueur and actually resembles a Mai Tai.

 Other Brands: